sirena-depue/sirena-depue.github.io/_pages/cv.md

 Project Experience
 ======
-Spotify Project: Dec.
+**Multimedia Recommender**,   &nbsp;&nbsp;&nbsp;&nbsp;    Dec.
 2024 – Feb.
 2024
-* Utilized Spotify API to retrieve podcast episode descriptions and audio features for over 1000 songs.
-* Used ChatGPT API to summarize the lyrics of the song and Sentence BERT Transformer to recommend songs based on the podcast episode descriptions.
-* Implemented a Gaussian Mixture Model to cluster songs based on their audio features, feeding the results into classification trees to gain interpretability insights from the data.
+* Generated song recommendations for podcast episodes based on similar themes and mood using a pre-trained sentence-BERT model to encode podcast and song descriptions.
+* Created text representations of songs using audio features sourced from the Spotify API.
+Obtained song lyrics from the Genius API, which were then used to summarize the lyrics from the OpenAI API.
+* Clustered songs by their audio features using a gaussian mixture model, and interpreted clusters with decision trees.

-Distracted Driver Monitor Project, Embedded System Design (ECE 5725): Fall 2021
+**Distracted Driver Monitor**, *Embedded System Design (ECE 5725)*,&nbsp;&nbsp;&nbsp;&nbsp;Fall 2021
 * Created and deployed an application on a Raspberry Pi that receives streaming Pi camera footage along with real-time vehicle speed data to monitor and alert drivers when they are distracted with the car in motion.
 * Used OpenCV and DLib to detect a face and extract facial features and determine whether the driver is drowsy, facing away, or looking away from the road.
 * Accessed real-time vehicle speed from OBDII scanner to inform the onboard system whether to sound an alarm

+**Cornell Masters Project**, *Graduate Student Researcher*,   &nbsp;&nbsp;&nbsp;&nbsp;   Jan.
+2021 – Dec.
+2021
+* Developing attitude maneuvers for spacecraft without use of propellent and quantified resulting change in the orbital plane using a six degrees of freedom MATLAB Simulink model.
+* Validated results by verifying conservation of linear and angular momentum, as well as attaining machine precision by iterating through step sizes and different solvers.

 Skills
 ======
 Languages: Python, MATLAB, Java

-Libraries/Frameworks: pytorch, NumPy, pandas, scikit-learn, tsfresh
+Libraries/Frameworks: PyTorch, NumPy, pandas, scikit-learn, tsfresh